-Every guest session has its own environment variable block which gets automatically applied when starting a new guest process via IGuestSession::processCreate() or IGuestSession::processCreateEx().
+Every guest session has its own environment variable block which gets automatically applied when starting a new guest process via IGuestSession::processCreateEx().
 To override (or unset) certain environment variables already set by the guest session, one can specify a per-process environment block when using one of the both above mentioned process creation calls.